NicholasReis/NicholasReis/README.md

 :robot: About Me:
 ---
 <div>
-🌱 &nbsp Working through the full-stack engineering path on codecademy, reviewing relational databases, always dabbling with robotics and AI.<br>
+🌱 &nbsp Working through the Ethical Hacking course on TCM, building a simple platformer, always dabbling with robotics and AI.<br>
 💡 &nbsp&nbsp I enjoy reading, playing strategy games, and learning languages. :canada: :sweden: :fr:<br>
-:pencil: &nbsp My goal in the next two months is to contribute towards two open source projects to develop my skills further.<br>
+:pencil: &nbsp My goal in the next two months is to learn the MERN stack.<br>
 </div>

 :hammer_and_wrench: Tools/Languages I Use: